Literary Awards FAQ

 Q: Does “trade publisher” include academic presses?

-Q: Does PEN offer grants or awards to unpublished writers?
+Q: Does PEN America offer grants or awards to unpublished writers?

 A: PEN America supports emerging writers and works-in-progress in a number of ways.
-The PEN/Bellwether Prize for Socially Engaged Fiction, founded by Barbara Kingsolver, honors an exceptional unpublished manuscript.
-The cash prize is accompanied by publication by Algonquin Books and an additional advance.
+The PEN/Bellwether Prize for Socially Engaged Fiction honors an exceptional unpublished manuscript.
 The PEN/Heim Translation Fund Grants support translators’ process of translating works that have not previously appeared in English or have appeared only in an outdated or otherwise flawed translation.
 Similarly, the PEN/Jean Stein Grant for Oral History recognizes an unpublished, ongoing oral history project.
 To learn more about our grants, visit our Grants & Fellowships page.

 Q: As stated on the website, publishers whose annual net sales are under $2 million do not have to pay the submission fee.
 What documentation is needed to prove qualification?